 Over the last two millennia, following the introduction of Buddhism from India, China has, with Confucianism and Daoism, followed three major religions or schools of thought which have tended to merge.
 They have produced ‘three-in-one’ religions, such as Quánzhen ‘Complete Truth’ Daoism of Qiu Chûji which rose to prominence under ‘foreign’ Jurchen and Mongol emperors eight hundred years ago.
 Other examples have been condemned as ‘cults’.

-Traditionally, Chinese governments have strictly controlled or banned popular practice of martial arts and qìgong.
+Traditionally, Chinese governments have strictly controlled or banned the popular practice of martial arts and qìgong.
 Their association with messianic cults and rebellions was endemic.
-In the twentieth century, Yiguàndào, the ‘One Consistant Way’ of the primaeval mother goddess, achieved popularity in the 1930s during the Japanese occupation in China and East Asia.
+In the twentieth century, Yiguàndào, the ‘One Consistant Way’ of the primeval mother goddess, achieved popularity in the 1930s during the Japanese occupation in China and East Asia.
 Though banned in 1949, it was practised by disciples of Cheng Man-ching (Zhèng Mànqing) Yáng-style taìjíquán, thinly disguised as a ‘Confucius-Mencius Study Society, ‘but received official exoneration by Taiwan in 1987.

 On the mainland, during recovery from the Maoist ‘Great Proletarian Cultural Revolution,’a quasi-Buddhist movement named Fâlúngong, ‘Dharma Wheel Cultivation’ teaching qìgong arose.
-It spread globally but was banned in China from 1999 following public demonstrations.
+It spread globally but was banned in China in 1999 following public demonstrations.

 In the U.K., it appears that the Chinese government supported the creation of a Health Qìgong institute who trade-marked the generic term ‘health qigong’, which was already in use by local independent schools.